tensorflow/similarity/README.md

    * Native support for distributed training e.g SimClr now works correctly with distributed training.
    * Multi-modal embedding initial support (CLIP)

-For more details and previous releases informaiton - see [the changelog](./releases.md)
+For more details and previous releases information - see [the changelog](./releases.md)

 ## Getting Started